heremaps/gluecodium/docs/lime_idl.md

     statement).
     * **getterName**, **setterName**: marks a field in a struct type that is already marked as external to be accessed through given getter/setter functions instead of directly in Java.
+    * **converter**: specifies a pre-existing converter class (by its full Java name).
+A converter class should have two static functions named `convertToInternal` and `convertFromInternal`, providing conversion between the "external" type and the generated "internal" type (which has package-private visibility).
   * **swift**: describes "external" behavior for Swift.
 Currently only supported for structs and enums.
 Supported value names:
     * **framework**: *mandatory value*.
 Specifies a name of a Swift framework that needs to be